Ocean State Job Lot: Operations and business model

-Ocean State Job Lot is a family-run privately-held business with the corporate headquarters and distribution center in North Kingstown, RI at Quonset Point.
+Ocean State Job Lot is a family-run privately-held business with its corporate headquarters and distribution center in North Kingstown, RI at Quonset Point.
 During its expansion, the company has revitalized numerous commercial spaces and shopping plazas throughout the Northeast by acquiring vacant properties once occupied by other retailers.
 OSJL's business model involves purchasing merchandise directly from manufacturers and other retailers such Walmart/Sam's Club, Publix, Winn-Dixie, Kroger, Costco, Whole Foods Market, TJX-owned stores, and Target in bulk and selling in smaller quantities to customers with the minimum operational and distribution costs.
 The merchandise selection consists of a variety of manufacturer's overruns, overstocks and packaging changes, as well as selected other products.
 The company is especially focused on buying and selling closeouts.
 It is also affiliated with the import and distribution company Yankee Trader, LLC.

 OSJL Charitable Foundation

 The Ocean State Job Lot Charitable Foundation was founded in 2004.
-Through the charity, the company claims to support a number of philanthropic causes including feeding the hungry, helping the homeless, assisting veterans and military families, aiding animal rescue, caring for children, advancing healthcare, supporting the arts, and promoting learning and sport activity in the local communities.
+Through the charity, the company claims to support a number of philanthropic causes including Israel, feeding the hungry, helping the homeless, assisting veterans and military families, aiding animal rescue, caring for children, advancing healthcare, supporting the arts, and promoting learning and sport activity in the local communities.